Veivel/bday/README.md

 - Verifying email address is not a fake one when creating a new user.
 - Fulfilling birthday wish backlog if server or cron worker goes down for several hours / fault tolerance
-- Comprehensive testing (the unit testing done was limited)
 - Entity validation should be either domain-based or service-based - currently it is both... (see create-user DTO and createUser service)
+- The biggest and main limitation of this project here is unit testing - the testing I did was very limited, and ideally I could do more comprehensive testing.